 The certificate program requires 36 credit hours of coursework, limited to courses focusing on paralegal skills and education.
 Note that the certificate option is only available to students who have already earned a college degree.

 Both program tracks require a student to be accepted into the program after taking prerequisite coursework and completing a program application.
-Please note: Students may continue to enroll in paralegal classes each semester prior to being admitted into the program, except that students seeking admission into PLGL 1500 and PLGL 2600 must have been accepted into the program in order to enroll in these classes.
+Please note: Students may continue to enroll in paralegal classes each semester prior to being admitted into the program, except that students seeking admission into PLGL 2600 must have been accepted into the program in order to enroll in these classes.

 After the prerequisites listed above have been taken, the student is ready to apply for official admission into the program by completing the applicable program application.
 The application forms can be accessed below.
 Also attached is the Reference Form, which must be completed and mailed directly to the program coordinator by the three individuals who will be providing references.

 If you have any questions, please contact Sally N. Fairbank, program coordinator, at Fairbank@cod.edu.

 - Paralegal Practicum

 - Electives Offered by Semester